 02 of 07

-Even a small turkey breast is a lot of turkey for two people.
+A roast turkey for two may be a lot of turkey for two people but you'll be happy about the leftovers.
 One idea is to buy a whole small breast, thaw it, then cut it in half and refreeze half for later.
 Half a breast is not only enough for dinner for two, but enough for a couple of turkey sandwiches later.
 Try brining the breast which produces a moister and more flavorful result.

 03 of 07

-This recipe for stuffing features pork sausage, apples, and cranberries and will beautifully complement the turkey.
+This apple and sausage stuffing recipe features pork sausage, apples, and cranberries and will beautifully complement the turkey.
 You can prep the bread, sausage, and vegetables a day in advance and then store in separate sealed containers until ready to combine and bake (don't refrigerate the bread cubes and make sure they've cooled completely before storing).

 04 of 07